RohiniS12345/Rohini12345/README.md

 Data was fitted in Logistic regression.
 The AUROC score was good.
 But the domain side of the data needed a decent F1 score to build a reliable model.

-Comparison and tuning of the models was done uisng Pycaret.

 Feature importances were analysed.